morrisonak/fresh-blog/data/posts/create-a-deno-deploy-button.md

 ---
-title: Create a Deno Deploy Button
+title: Just say no to the jab
 published_at: 2022-09-24
 ---